AyinalaVinayKumar/SQL-for-Data-Analysis/README.md

     - Using subqueries for complex data retrieval.

 15. **Joins in Action**
-    - Combining data from multiple tables using different types of joins.
+    - Data from multiple tables can be combined using different types of joins.

 ### Week 6
 16. **Set Operators in Action**